Steven Shak, MD

 Co-Founder, Chief Scientific Officer

-Dedicated to optimizing cancer treatment outcomes and bringing the patient voice into product development, Steve Shak, M.D. has served as the Co-Founder, Chief Scientific Officer since 2012 and was the Chief Medical Officer from 2000 – 2013.
+Dedicated to optimizing cancer treatment outcomes and bringing the patient voice into product development, Steve Shak, M.D. has served as the Co-Founder and Chief Scientific Officer of Genomic Health since 2012, and was the Chief Medical Officer from 2000 – 2013.
 Under Steve’s leadership Genomic Health used innovative molecular diagnostic methods and rigorous clinical studies to develop the Oncotype DX® breast cancer and colon cancer assays and has maintained an 80% product development success rate.
 Steve has been a leader in personalized medicine for more than two decades.

 Prior to co-founding Genomic Health in 2000, Steve served for 14 years in various roles in Discovery Research and Medical Affairs at Genentech, Inc., a biotechnology company dedicated to using human genetic information to discover, develop, manufacture and commercialize medicines to treat patients with serious or life-threatening medical conditions.
 Steve led the clinical team that gained approval for Herceptin®, a targeted biologic treatment for breast cancer.
 He also initiated the cancer clinical trials of the anti-angiogenesis agent, Avastin®.